 Mixing up secondary and tertiary structure

-An alpha helix is not the whole protein shape.
-It is one local structural pattern.
+An alpha helix is not the whole protein shape; it is one local structural pattern.
 Tertiary structure is the full folded arrangement of the entire chain.
+The distinction is scale: one motif versus the whole chain.

 Assuming every protein has quaternary structure

 Quaternary structure exists only if the protein contains multiple polypeptide subunits.
-Many proteins do not.
+Many proteins do not, so a single-chain protein stops at tertiary.

 Thinking denaturation always breaks primary structure

-Under many ordinary biology and chemistry examples, denaturation disrupts higher-order structure without breaking the peptide-bond sequence.
-Breaking primary structure usually requires bond cleavage, not just unfolding.
+Under many ordinary examples, denaturation disrupts higher-order structure without breaking the peptide-bond sequence.
+Breaking primary structure usually requires bond cleavage, not just unfolding, so an unfolded protein can still keep its sequence.

 Treating the levels as separate events